-This year has been a year like none other, so it stands to reason that tax season 2021 will have a few surprises in store as well.
-Between now and April 15, 2021, you have some time to prepare, and we have the scoop on a few things that you can expect to be different this year.
+2020 was a year like none other, so it stands to reason that tax season 2021 will have a few surprises in store as well.
+With the federal tax return and payment deadline moving to May 17, 2021, you have a little bit more time to file your taxes—we have the scoop on a few other things that you can expect to be different this year.

 If you were one of the millions of Americans who received a stimulus check under the Coronavirus Aid, Relief, and Economic Security (CARES) Act you might not know that it was technically an advance payment of a special 2020 tax credit, which you'll have to reconcile on your 2020 return.
 If you're a single filer with an adjusted gross income (AGI) above $75,000, a head of household filer with an AGI above $112,500, or joint filers with an AGI above $150,000, you may exceed the tax credit allowed and have to claim the balance on your 2020 return.
 The good news is that you shouldn't have to repay the IRS if the payment you got was more than your credit.